(Click for more information and, when available, listen to the artists in performance)

-Our membership still stands at £42 for five concerts, which you will surely agree remains excellent value.
+Our membership is now £50 for five concerts, which you will surely agree still remains excellent value.
 Many thanks meanwhile to those of you who add donations to your subscriptions and to those who purchase membership even though they know they cannot attend all the concerts (although don’t forget that membership cards are transferable).

 You can join us by downloading this form.

 Visit the Tickets page on this website for information on purchasing tickets for specific concerts.

 Octave Music Specialist, 18 Lewes High Street, will continue to offer discounts to Society members.
 As always, we are very grateful to our sponsors Harvey and Son and to the many who help us out on concert days.

 The concerts are held at the Sussex Downs College, Mountfield Road, Lewes BN7 2XH, normally on the fourth Friday of October, November, January, February and March starting at 7.45 pm.
 Doors open usually at 7.15 pm.
 Click here for for more information on the venue.

 The Report of the Trustees for the year 2012-2013 may be read here.